input-output-hk/marlowe-cardano/marlowe/best-practices.md

 ## Limitations Imposed by the Cardano Blockchain

-Marlowe’s implementation on particular blockchains typically inherit some of the limitations of the underlying blockchain.
+Marlowe’s implementation on particular blockchains typically inherits some of the limitations of the underlying blockchain.
 The ledger rules and the protocol limits of the Cardano blockchain somewhat restrict the Marlowe contracts that can be deployed there.
 Most of these limitations are trivial and easily avoided, but a few do impact complex Marlowe contracts and hence need careful consideration.
 The next sections discuss these limitations in detail.

 ### One Marlowe Contract per Transaction